Chat: a vital feature for all apps

 - Ability to add files, images, videos, GIFs and emojis.

 - Typing indicators to know when someone is responding to a message.

-- Presence updates to know when participants are online and offline.
+- Presence indicators: so users know when participants are online and offline.

 - Jump to last read item or read cursors, so that each individual can see where they last left off the conversation and catch up easily.